-In fact, excessive phthalate content is one of the more common reason for forced product recalls – and failed lab tests.
-Keep in mind that products manufactured in China, and other countries, are not necessarily made with US phthalate regulations in mind.
+In fact, excessive phthalate content is one of the most common reasons for forced product recalls – and failed lab tests.
+Keep in mind that products manufactured in Asia are not necessarily made with US phthalate regulations in mind.

-It’s therefore risky to buy products that are manufactured for other markets, or work with suppliers that don’t have experience procuring compliant materials.
+It’s therefore risky to buy products that are manufactured for other markets or work with suppliers that don’t have experience procuring compliant materials.